Soyle-Productions/soyle-stories-user-manual/what can I do with.../the story event list.md

+# What can I do with the Story Events List Tool?

 The Story Event List shows all the [story events](/What%20is.../a%20Story%20Event.md) in your project and allows you to manage them.

 You can